mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 The later consist in updating the policy's weights to make actions that correspond to the highest value more likely.
 Moreover, this optimization rule will also make actions that correspond to low value less likely to be output by the policy network.
 Consider the policy of the agent $\mu_{\theta}$ parameterized by the parameters (weigts) $\theta$.
-A deterministic policy is thus formally defined as $S \rightarrow A$, or more intuivively, as "a function which associates an action $a \in A$ to a state $s \in S".
+A deterministic policy is thus formally defined as $S \rightarrow A$, or more intuivively, as "a function which associates an action $a \in A$ to a state $s \in S$".

 Following this, the policy gradient can be obtained as follows: